guillemontecinos/itp-residency-2020-2021/icm-workshops/session-04/session-04-example.md

 ```

 ## Using a `for` loop to draw four squares
 As a first attempt to recreate the piece, let's draw a simplification of the first row of squares, which means let's draw them in their actual position, but not taking care of their width, height and rotation.
 To do that, let's create a variable called `positionX` that will store the position of the center of each rect.
-Then, let's setup the rects features, like getting rid of the shape's stroke with [`noStroke()`](https://p5js.org/reference/#/p5/noStroke), paiting them of blue with [`fill(0, 31, 132)`](https://p5js.org/reference/#/p5/fill) and setting the center of the rects as the coordinate where they get drawn from with [`rectMode(CENTER)`](https://p5js.org/reference/#/p5/rectMode).
+Then, let's setup the rects features, like getting rid of the shape's stroke by calling [`noStroke()`](https://p5js.org/reference/#/p5/noStroke), paiting them of blue with [`fill(0, 31, 132)`](https://p5js.org/reference/#/p5/fill) and setting the center of the rects as the coordinate where they get drawn from with [`rectMode(CENTER)`](https://p5js.org/reference/#/p5/rectMode).

-The easiest way to perform a series of operations, like drawing rects, is by calling a `for` loop that iterates over certain kind of dat.
-For example, since we want to draw 4 rectangles, we can declare a `for` that iterates an index `x` from 0 to 3, by saying: `for(let x = 0; x < 4; x++)`.
-Having this, we can say, for example:
+The easiest way to perform a series of operations –like drawing squares– is by declaring a `for` loop, a programming structure that iterates over certain kind of data.
+For example, since we want to draw 4 rectangles, we can declare a loop that iterates an index `x` from `0` to `3`, by typing: `for(let x = 0; x < 4; x++)`.
+Having this, we can write for example:

 ```js
 for (let x = 0; x < 4; x++){